Randomized Geodesic Flow on Hyperbolic Groups: Abstract

 Motivated by Gromov's geodesic flow problem on hyperbolic groups $G$, we develop in this paper an analog using random walks.
 This leads to a notion of a harmonic analog $\Theta$ of the Bowen-Margulis-Sullivan measure on $\partial^2 G$.
 We provide three different but related constructions of $\Theta$: 1) by moving the base-point along a quasigeodesic ray 2) by moving the base-point along random walk trajectories 3) directly as a push-forward under the boundary map to $\partial^2 G$ of a measure inherited from studying all bi-infinite random walk trajectories (with no restriction on base-point) on $G^\Z$.

 Of these, the third construction is the most involved and needs new techniques.
 It relies on developing a framework where we can treat bi-infinite random walk trajectories as analogs of bi-infinite geodesics on complete simply connected negatively curved manifolds.
 Geodesic flow on a hyperbolic group is typically not well-defined due to non-uniqueness of geodesics.
 We circumvent this problem in the random walk setup by considering \emph{all} trajectories.
-We thus get a well-defined \emph{discrete flow} given by the $\Z-$shift on bi-infinite random walk trajectories.
-The $\Z-$shift is the random analog of the time one map of the geodesic flow.
-As an analog of ergodicity of the geodesic flow on a closed negatively curved manifold, we establish ergodicity of the $G$-action on $(\partial^2G, \Theta)$.